 - A first step would be to make V3LinkParse/LinkResolve/LinkLValue/LinkJump clean when working on a single module at once; for example making sure there is no cross-module state by adding user*ClearTree() as each module is iterated.

 - Code from V3LinkCells, V3LinkParse, V3LinkDot, V3LinkResolve, V3LinkLValue, V3LinkJump, V3Param which now mostly work sequentially change to work all on each module, then proceed to the next module.
 Say this is called V3LinkAll.
 It would take the highest level module, call what is now a "part" of LinkParse...LinkParam on just that one module, then if needed read in any sub-modules (what V3LinkCells does now), then proceed recursively to the child modules.

 This also fixes an outstanding bug related to parsing modules that do not need to really exist due to being "generate if'ed out".

-#6 Updated by Udi Finkelstein over 1 year ago
+#6 Updated by Udi Finkelstein almost 2 years ago